Ashlie-G/T1A3_2/Documents/AshlieGray_T1A3/README.md

 # T.P.R Tracker - T1A3
 ## Purpose
 Welcome to the TPR tracker.
 This app is designed to easily track the temperature, pulse and respiratory rate of inpatients in a veterinary hospital.
 The TPR Tracker is a convenient way for vets and nurses to keep track of their inpatients vital signs.
-The app allows for each nurse and vet in the hospital to enter their account details and accurately log the temperature, pulse and respiration rate of the inpatients in their care.
-If the staff member doesn't have an account, an account can be created so they are linked to the data that has been logged to a specific patient.
+The app allows for each nurse and vet in the hospital to enter their account details or create a new account and accurately log the temperature, pulse and respiration rate of the inpatients in their care.
 Once in their account, the vet or nurse will have the ability to add a new patient or view the log of an existing patient.
 Any staff member with an account will be able to read the log for any inpatient and add a new one.
 Once the information has been logged, the nurse or vet can log out of their account.
 Each entry that the vet or nurse has made will be time stamped and their username will be attached to comply with veterinary industry record keeping protocols.

 ## Software Development
 I have developed this app for veterinarians and veterinary nurses, to have the ability to create a digital record and process of logging and viewing patient details.
 The current problem in most hospitals, paper records are still used for logging information on patient cage cards.
 While the animal still needs to be identified by a cage card, this will solve the problem of monitoring sheets being misplaced or eaten by the patient.
 It will also make the log easily accessible to the target audience of vets or nurses who aren't in the hospital area, but would like to access the records from their consultation room.
 This app will also save time and effort of someone having to upload the monitoring sheet to the animals record.